r0c/search-guard-ssl-docs/quick_start.md

 ## Install the plugin

-First, [install SG SSL](2_installation.md) for your particular ES version on each node.
-For installation instructions and to figure out which SG version you need for your Elasticsearch installation, please refer to the chapter [Installation](2_installation.md).
+First, [install SG SSL](installation.md) for your particular ES version on each node.
+For installation instructions and to figure out which SG version you need for your Elasticsearch installation, please refer to the chapter [Installation](installation.md).

 ## Generating the keystore and truststore

-For SSL to work, you have to place a **keystore** and a **truststore** containing all required certificates and keys on each node.
-SG comes with scripts that will generate all required files for you.
+For SSL to work, you have to have a **keystore** and a **truststore** containing all required certificates and keys on each node.
+SG comes with scripts that will generate all these required files for you.
 The scripts have been tested on Linux and OSX.

-In our quickstart tutorial the truststore contains a generated Root CA certificate and can be used on all nodes equally.
-The keystore is generated for each node individually and contains the nodes own certificate plus its private key.
+In particular, the scripts will generate a truststore file containing a generated root certificate.
+This truststore file can be used on all nodes equally and has to be copied to the `config` directory on all nodes manually.

+The script will also create three keystore files.
+Each node has to have its own, dedicated keystore file, since it contains the nodes own certificate plus its private key.
+For each node, copy one of the generated keystore files to the `config` directory manually.

-Besides that, certificates for the REST layer to be installed on your browser are also generated.
+In addition, certificates for the REST layer to be installed on your browser are also generated.
+These cetificates are only needed if you enable client authentication in the SG SSL configuration.

 The script uses OpenSSL for generating all required artifacts.
 If you do not have OpenSSL already installed on your machine, please do so.
 If you cannot use OpenSSL on your machine, you'll need to find some other ways to obtain the required files.
-In this case, lease refer to the chapter [Certificates](4_cartificates.md).
+In this case, lease refer to the chapter [Certificates](certificates.md).

 In order to find out if you have OpenSSL installed, open a terminal and type